 What are the Top Five Broadband Deals for Singles?

 As outlined above, value is of high importance.
 So we’re focusing on cost, reliability, speed – and at least 200GB of data.
 Bundles aren’t necessary unless they offer something truly unique.
-So let’s run down the list as we go through providers such as Belong, Telstra, Southern Phone, and MyRepublic.
+So let’s run down the list as we go through providers such as Telstra, Southern Phone, iPrimus, activ8me and Dodo.

-Telstra Unlimited + Streaming Bundle with Free BINGE & Foxtel Now
+Telstra TV + 500GB Data with Free BINGE

 Find yourself needing some entertainment?
-Australia’s largest telco are offering unlimited data on the Telstra network for only $99/month — with all of Foxtel Now free for one month and BINGE free for three months.
+Australia’s largest telco is offering Telstra TV + 500GB data on the Telstra network for only $84/month — with BINGE free for three months and Foxtel Now for one month.
 This is on the NBN, so reliability won’t be an issue, although they also offer the same deal on ADSL.
-This bundle also gives you Telstra Smart Modem Gen 2 and a Telstra TV 3 to help you keep all your entertainment in one handy place.
-A phone line is also included with unlimited local, national, and mobile calls in Australia, as well as a waived $99 connection fee when you buy online.
-A Core plan packing 500GB at $75/month can also be bundled with entertainment.
-Speaking of entertainment, Telstra is the country’s #1 NBN provider for streaming Netflix from Jan 2019 to Feb 2020.
+This bundle gives you the Telstra Smart Modem Gen 2 (with 4G backup) and a Telstra TV 3 to help you stream all your entertainment in one handy place.
+Speaking of entertainment, Telstra is one of the country’s #1 NBN provider for streaming in Netflix’s latest ISP Speed Index.
+Moreover, with the Telstra TV, you also receive a bonus of 20,000 Telstra Plus points.
+A home phone line is included with unlimited local, national, and mobile calls in Australia, as well as a waived $99 connection fee when you buy online.

 Southern Phone Unlimited Standard Plan

 Another option is Southern Phone.
 The telco provides unlimited data on the NBN at an affordable price.
 Very budget-friendly for a one-person household at $65/month, this plan enables you to download as much as you want without keeping an eye on the usage or being tied down to a long contract.
 The NBN 25 speed tier means that you can save money while still receiving a reliable connection, but you won’t be getting super blazing-fast download speeds.
-Nonetheless, it’s just $10 more to get the next best speed — Southern Phone’s Turbo NBN with 38Mbps typical evening speed.
+To upgrade your speed, add $10/month to get to their NBN50 plan.

-MyRepublic offers good value plans that’ll help you save in the long run.
-Their Unlimited Essential plan is priced from $69 per month.
-This gives you uncapped data on the NBN50 speed tier with typical evening speed of 43Mbps, which is a good enough speed for everyday browsing, streaming, and gaming.
+Dodo offers good value plans that’ll help you save in the long run.
+Their cheapest plan is priced at $65 per month.
+This gives you uncapped data on the NBN25 speed tier with typical evening speed of 25Mbps, which is a good enough speed for everyday browsing, streaming, and gaming.
 Need a phone?
-You’re just in luck because all of MyRepublic’s NBN 50 plans also include a landline connection.
-If you also need unlimited landline and mobile calls in Australia, that’s just another $10 per month.
+You’re just in luck because all of Dodo’s broadband plans also include a landline connection.
+For entertainment, there’s the option to add Fetch TV from $25 per month.

 Living alone and on a budget?
 Good thing activ8me offers one sweet deal with its Sky Muster plans for those living in regional and remote areas.
-For only $49.95/month, you score 200GB data with 65GB peak and 135GB off peak data.
-This plan runs on the NBN12 speed tier with the option to go month-to-month plus $0 setup fees.
+For only $49.95/month, you score 300GB data with 65GB peak and 235GB off peak data.
+This plan has the option to go month-to-month, plus there are no setup fees.

 For singles looking to simplify their internet service, iPrimus’ unlimited deals are your go-to broadband.
-For as low as $75/month, you score an unlimited data running on the 50/20Mbps.
-No lock-in contract option is available but with $99 upfront costs to cover setup and modem.
-Otherwise, you can lock it in for 12 months to save.
+For as low as $75/month, you score an unlimited data running on the NBN50 tier with no lock-in contract.
 Fan of streaming?
 You can bundle Fetch TV from only $10/month.
-All internet plans also include landline with pay as you go calls.
+All internet plans also include a landline with pay as you go calls.
 There’s really no hassles when you connect with iPrimus — just amazing internet that doesn’t disappoint at a great price!